Rolf Hauge (army officer): World War II

-In January 1943 a detachment from the troop participated in Operation Cartoon, an attack on the pyrite mines of Stordø Kisgruber at Litlabø near Sagvåg in Stord, Norway.
+In January 1943 a detachment from the troop participated in Operation Cartoon, an attack on the pyrite mines of Stordø Kisgruber at Litlabø near Sagvåg in Stord Municipality, Norway.
 From May 1943 the unit was based in Eastbourne and went through intensive training in preparation for landing operations.
 From January 1944 they were stationed in Shetland, where they took part in raids to the Norwegian coast, and in June they moved back to Eastbourne.
 Hauge's unit took part in the Battle of the Scheldt, in particular the Operation Infatuate, the victorious attack on Walcheren in November 1944.
 Hauge's report from the attack on Walcheren is reprinted in Eystein Fjærli's book from 1982.
 The unit had a loss of four killed and seventeen wounded during the eight days of the attack, Hauge being amongst the wounded.
 While recuperating, Hauge was awarded the British Military Cross for his leadership during the Walcheren battle.

 In January 1945, No. 5 Norwegian Troop took part in the attack on the island Kapelsche Veer, along with No. 47 (Royal Marine) Commando.
 This attack was not an immediate success, but the island was conquered by Canadian troops a few weeks later.
 After the first Norwegian assault against the German lines had resulted in more than 50% casualties, Hauge had called off the renewed attacks ordered by No. 47 (Royal Marine) Commando.
 No. 5 Norwegian Troop saw no further fighting during the war after the Kapelsche Veer attack, being instead sent to officially neutral Sweden on 1 May 1945.
 On 9 May 1945, eight days after arriving in Sweden, Hauge led No. 5 Norwegian Troop over the border to Norway to take part in the disarming of the surrendered German forces there.
 When Crown Prince Olav returned to Norway on 13 May, No. 5 Norwegian Troop formed his guard of honour.

 Among Hauge's war decorations were the St. Olav's Medal With Oak Branch, the Norwegian War Medal, the Defence Medal 1940–1945, the Haakon VII 70th Anniversary Medal, the British Military Cross, the 1939–45 Star, and the France and Germany Star.